Gahdloot/Currency-Converter/README.md

 ##Level 2:
-    Building a currency converter using class and objects
+    Building a currency converter using Object oriented Programming

 ##Level 3:
     Using Api's .